faisal95bd/Stripe-Payment-Gateway-Integration-In-A-Custom-Website/README.md

 # Stripe Payment Gateway Integration In A Custom Website
-Easiest way to integrate Stripe payment gateway in PHP for collecting payment online using the credit card or debit card.
+One of the easiest ways to integrate Stripe payment gateway in PHP for collecting payment online using the credit card or debit card.

 ### Step 1: Download & Install Composer https://getcomposer.org/download
 ### Step 2: Run the following command in your project folder: